Curiosities about the infinite universe.

 Advertisements

-He infinite universe has always fascinated humanity.
-Explore its curiosities of the cosmos It's exciting.
-From the big Bang, the universe has been growing non-stop, a process that has lasted at least 13.7 billion years1.
+El infinite universe has always fascinated humanity.
+Exploring its curiosities of the cosmos It's exciting.
+From the Big Bang, the universe has been growing non-stop, a process that has lasted at least 13.7 billion years1.

 This vast space overwhelms us with dimensions that we sometimes cannot understand.
-What we see in the universe is, in fact, the past.
-For example, seeing a star explode 100 light years away means that the event occurred 100 years ago.2.
+What we see in the universe is, in reality, the past.
+For example, seeing a star explode 100 light-years away means that that event occurred 100 years ago.2.

 Advertisements

-The expansion of the universe makes visible space grow constantly.
-Its diameter is estimated at up to 100 billion light years1I invite you to explore with me the mysteries of space and the vastness of the universe in which we live.
+La expansion of the universe It causes visible space to constantly expand.
+Its diameter is estimated to be up to 100 billion light-years.1I invite you to explore with me the mysteries of space and the vastness of the universe in which we live.

 Advertisements

-Space exploration has come a long way.
-Every new discovery helps us better understand the universe.4.
-The expansion of the universe It's like a balloon that inflates, which makes you think that it is very big and perhaps infinite.5The cosmic background radiation gives us clues about its shape and size, indicating that it could be flat or curved.5.
+Space exploration has made great strides.
+Each new discovery helps us better understand the universe.4.
+The expansion of the universe It's like a balloon that inflates, which makes you think it's very big and perhaps infinite.5The cosmic background radiation gives us clues about its shape and size, indicating that it could be flat or curved.5.

 The idea of a finite universe is also intriguing.
-Theories like the Big Crunch say it could collapse4.
-But think of a infinite universe motivates us to continue exploring and discovering its secrets.
+Theories like the Big Crunch suggest it could collapse.4.
+But thinking of a infinite universe motivates us to continue exploring and discovering its secrets.

 The origins of the universe: The Big Bang